|Nutrition Facts (per serving)|

 Gather the ingredients.

-Line a mini muffin tin with plastic wrap.
-Using a small ice cream scoop, divide the green tea ice cream among the wells in muffin tin.
-Re-freeze until the ice cream is solid.
+Line each well of a mini muffin tin individually with plastic wrap.
+Using a small cookie scoop (about 1 tablespoon), divide the green tea ice cream among the 12 wells.
+Freeze until the ice cream is very solid, 4 hours, preferably overnight.

-If you don't have a mini muffin tin, you can also use an empty egg carton lined with plastic wrap to hold the shape of the ice cream balls.
+Alternatively, if you don't have a mini muffin tin, you can use an empty egg carton.

 In a microwave-safe bowl, combine the rice flour, sugar, and matcha powder.
 Add the water and whisk to combine.

-Cover the bowl with plastic wrap and microwave for 1 minute.
-Stir, recover, and microwave for 1 minute more.
-Stir again, cover, and microwave at least 30 seconds or up to 1 1/2 minutes more until the mochi dough is thick and sticky.
+Cover the bowl with plastic and microwave for 1 minute.
+Stir, cover, and microwave for 1 minute more.
+Stir again, cover, and microwave until the mochi dough is thick and sticky, 30 seconds to 1 1/2 minutes.
+Note that the dough might be a bit lumpy at first.
+This is normal.

-Transfer to a baking sheet and refrigerate for about 15 minutes until cool and firmed.
+Slide the dough on the parchment paper to a large baking sheet and refrigerate until cool and firm, about 30 minutes.

-Place each circle on an individual piece of plastic wrap.
+Place each dough circle on an individual piece of plastic.

 - Any flavor of ice cream will work in this recipe.
 Simply omit the matcha powder to make plain mochi.